j4n7/metatiled/README.md

 - `--palette`, `-p`: Name of the palette to use that corresponds to the image.
 This argument is optional.
 - `--compress`, `-c`: Apply additional compression to the tiles.
 This argument is optional.
 - `--extract-palette`, `-e`: Generate a txt file with the palette of the map.
 This argument is optional.
+- `--analyze-palette`, `-a`: Validates the palette and outputs a guiding image if it’s invalid.
+This argument is optional.

 ## Notes